pivotal/docs-tap/prerequisites.md

     - If installing using the `full` descriptor for Tanzu Build Service, which is intended for production use and offline environments, 10&nbsp;GB of available storage is recommended.

-- Registry credentials with push and write access made available to Tanzu Application Platform to store images.
+- Registry credentials with read and write access made available to Tanzu Application Platform to store images.

 - Network access to https://registry.tanzu.vmware.com.